sdss/datamodel/docs/sphinx/design.rst

       unit: a unit of the column, if any
       is_array: whether the column is an array
       is_enum: whether the column is an enumeration
+      enum_values: a list of enumerated values, if any
       example: an example value for the column

 Let's manually add our new header keys, new columns, and new tables.